viam-soleng/viam-sendgrid-email/README.md

 ## Build and run

-To use this module, follow the instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `rdk:generic:mcvella:messaging:sendgrid-email` model from the [`mcvella:messaging:sendgrid-email` module](https://app.viam.com/module/rdk/mcvella:messaging:sendgrid-email).
+To use this module, follow the instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `viam-soleng:messaging:sendgrid-email` model from the [`viam-soleng:messaging:sendgrid-email` module](https://app.viam.com/module/rdk/viam-soleng:messaging:sendgrid-email).

 ## Configure your email service